Taris9047/taris-personal-settings/RPi_iPad_Setup/README.md

 sudo systemctl start avahi-daemon
 ```
 Then you will be able to connect to Pi with the `hostname.local` you have defined at `/etc/hostname`.

+In fact, this part would have already been dealt with Pi 5's most recent Raspbian!!

 ### VNC Server
 Raspberry pi comes with a built-in RealVNC server which is really handy.
 You can enable it by accessing the `raspi-config` anytime!!